ABOUT THE WRITERS

 Watching the Wheels by Simon Morris too.
 Phenomenal book.
 I think that Morris was one of those rare authors who can write about anything, mundane to surreal, and it feels visceral and truly transgressive.
 I thought that it was a perfect book all the way through.

-Have there been any inspirations from spiritual practices, including the occult, been inspiring you as of late?
+Alden Nagel: Have there been any inspirations from spiritual practices, including that of the occult, that you’ve inspired by lately?

-Regarding Jackal Dog, what inspirations went into writing your novella?
+Alden Nagel: Regarding your novella Jackal Dog, what inspirations did you find went into writing the text?

 I would also say the photography of Torbjørn Rødland inspired me.
 He creates these very beautiful and disturbing images by pulling together things that are profoundly unnerving when juxtaposed.